Factors affecting cardiac output, Stroke volume, Heart rate & blood pressure

 The End diastolic volume (venous return) (preload)

 When the venous return is increased, the cardiac output will increase through the following mechanisms:

 I- The relation between ventricular stroke volume and end-diastolic volume through the Frank-Starling curve.
 When an extra amount of blood flows into the ventricles, the cardiac muscle itself is stretched to a greater length.
 This in turn causes the muscle to contract with increased force.
 Therefore, the stroke volume is increased.

-- Blood volume: There is a direct relation between blood volume and Psf.
-The greater the blood volume, the higher the Psf and vice versa.
+- Blood volume: There is a direct relationship between blood volume and Psf.
+The greater the blood volume, the higher the PSF and vice versa.